sjltaylor/object.js/README.markdown

 		object(obj).override(overrides);

 		/*
-		  obj is assigned a function that creates a base proxy and passed it, along with any arguments, to the replacement function.
+			obj is assigned a function that creates a base proxy and passes it, along with any arguments, to the overriding function.
 			The new function can be invoked in the same way as the original.
-			In this case the replacement simply relays to its overridden function */
+			In this case the override simply relays to its overridden function */

 		obj.print('hello', 'world');
 			=> ['hello', 'world']

 About the base proxy: